joseph-s-foster/Dynamic-Portfolio/README.md

 ## Description

-- Web-based portfolio using HTML, CSS, JavaScript.
+- Web-based portfolio using React, HTML, CSS, JavaScript and more!

 ## Link to site